Kidney Stones

 Kidney stone types include:

-These form when calcium and oxalate combine in urine.
+These form when there is too much calcium and oxalate in urine and not enough fluid because of inadequate fluid intake.
 You may develop calcium oxalate stones if you don’t drink enough fluids or if you have too much calcium or oxalate in the urine.
 These are the most common type of kidney stone.

 These form as a result of urinary tract infection and blockages (obstruction).
 Struvite stones are a less common type of kidney stone.